samuel-jimenez/GramEditor/docs/src/extensions/languages.md

 ## Language Servers

-Tehanu uses the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) to provide advanced language support.
+Gram uses the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) to provide advanced language support.

 An extension may provide any number of language servers.
 To provide a language server from your extension, add an entry to your `extension.toml` with the name of your language server and the language(s) it applies to.
 The entry in the list of `languages` has to match the `name` field from the `config.toml` file for that language: